-- 1. The league provides each player with an official flag belt and NFL FLAG team jersey.
+- 1. Players MUST use the official NFL flags provided by the league and wear his or her team's official jersey to be eligible to play.
+(Tournament/specialty flags are prohibited.)
 Teams will use footballs provided by their league.
 U6, U8, and U10 will use a pee-wee football.
 U12 and U14 will use a junior football.
-U17 will use a high-school football. - Players must wear shoes.
-Cleats may not be allowed at certain locations.
-This will be specified in the tournament details you receive prior to the tournament.
+U17 will use a high-school football. - 2.
+Players must wear sneakers or cleats.
+(Crocks, sandals, slides, and other such footwear are prohibited.)
 However, cleats with exposed metal are never allowed and must be removed. - Players may wear gloves, elbow pads and knee pads (without plastic caps).
 Braces or casts made of plastic, metal, plaster, or other hard materials are not allowed unless fully wrapped (360 degrees) with LEAGUE APPROVED padded wraps or sleeves. - 4.
-Players must remove all jewelry, watches, wristbands, hats and do-rags.
+Players must remove all jewelry, watches, wristbands, and brimmed hats.
 Winter beanies are allowed.
-Hoodies must be tucked into the jersey or up. - 5.
-Players' jerseys must be tucked into shorts or pants if they hang below the belt line. - 6.
+Hoodies must be tucked into the jersey or worn up. - 5.
+Players' jerseys MUST be tucked into shorts or pants if they hang below the belt line. - 6.
 Mouthguards are mandatory. - 7.
 Shorts or pants with belt loops or pockets must be taped.
 Games will not be delayed for a player to tape up pockets. - a.
-Flag belts cannot be the same color as shorts or pants.
+Flag belts cannot be the same color as shorts/pants and must be same color flag on both sides.